 - Understanding fee details and incentives among inter-related RealtyMogul affiliates requires deep dive into offering docs

 - The “Blind Pool” nature of MogulREIT means investors get little control or insight into where funds go

 - Recent decline in number of individual property offerings

 RealtyMogul is one of the larger real estate investment crowdfunding platforms, and part of the first generation of venture-backed platforms that emerged in the wake of the changes brought by the 2012 JOBS Act.
 As with many of their peers, RealtyMogul seems to be evolving their model over time.
-There are fewer individual property investments on offer and the ones that are available or coming soon have relatively high minimums), and there’s a bigger emphasis on their relatively new “MogulREIT” offerings.
+There are fewer individual property investments on offer and the ones that are available or coming soon have relatively high minimums).There’s an emphasis on their “MogulREIT” offerings.

 Types of investments RealtyMogul offers

 RealtyMogul offers direct debt and equity investments in real estate, as well as “blind pool” investments via their Reg A+ REITs (MogulREIT I and Mogul REIT II), which invest in various kinds of commercial real estate properties (as well as potentially other “real estate-related asset”).
 From the offering circular for their MogulREIT I:

 We will seek to acquire a diversified portfolio of commercial real estate investments consisting primarily of commercial real estate loans (including senior mortgage loans, subordinated mortgage loans, mezzanine debt, and participations in such loans (also referred to as B-Notes)) and equity and other investments in commercial real estate.
 We may also invest in commercial real estate-related debt securities (including CMBS, CDOs and REIT senior unsecured debt), select commercial real estate equity investments, interests in publicly traded REITs and other real estate-related assets.